Ashap84/udacity_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-1/26/2023
+1/28/2023

 ### Project Title
 Udacity_Git_project

 ### Description
-This projrct is all about the use of git commands and github.
+This project is all about the use of git commands and github-Master branch

 ### Files used
 Bikeshare.py